getcarina/getcarina.com/_tutorials/012-servicenet.md

     10.176.224.86
     ```

-    The output of this command is the internal IP address of a segment where you want to communicate with a container exposed on ServiceNet.
+    The output of this command is the internal IP address of a segment on which you want to communicate with a container exposed on ServiceNet.

 1. View the help information for the `racknet/ip` Docker utility image.